Reading Rainbow: Series revival (2025–present)

 On September 29, 2025, Reading Rainbow announced via a trailer posted to social media and their website that new episodes are in production.
 The revival is hosted by Mychal Threets and will feature guest stars including Rylee Arnold, Ezra Sosa, Bellen Woodard, and Ebon Moss-Bachrach.
-The revival was released on YouTube via Kidzuko, an online channel owned by Sony, with production continuing to be handled by WNED parent company Buffalo Toronto Public Media.
+The revival was released on YouTube via Kidzuko, an online channel owned by Sony Pictures, with production continuing to be handled by WNED parent company Buffalo/Toronto Public Media.

+On February 23, 2026, it was announced that Sony ordered 24 new full-length episodes after the success of the revival with Mychal Threets.

 Animation producers

 Feature Book filming

 The photographing of the Feature Book segments was by: